 Dubai is a city synonymous with luxury, affluence and some of the world’s most colossal and extraordinary modern architecture.
 Due to the splendour and wealth running through the veins of the city, the cost of living is naturally quite high, especially when it comes to renting or purchasing Dubai real estate.

-Much like London, New York and metropolitan cities the world over, Dubai’s rental market is extortionate, which is why expatriates looking to nest in the Emirate for a prolonged period of time find it more beneficial and financially-savvy to buy property in Dubai.
+Much like London, New York and metropolitan cities the world over, Dubai’s rental market is extortionate.
+Therefore, expatriates looking to nest in the Emirate for a prolonged time often find it more beneficial and financially-savvy to buy property in Dubai.

-Mortgages in Dubai for expats require between a 25 and 40 per cent deposit depending on the intended use for the property and real estate agents, solicitors and mortgage brokers in Dubai all charge significant fees.
-These factors combined means the initial outlay to buy a house in Dubai is a far more costly than many expats can afford and this unintentionally forced into the vicious rental cycle.
+Dubai mortgages for foreigners require between a 25 and 40 per cent deposit depending on the intended use for the property and real estate agents, solicitors and mortgage brokers in Dubai all charge significant fees.
+This combination of factors means the initial outlay for buying a house in Dubai is more costly than most can afford, and thus unintentionally pressured into the vicious rental cycle.

-Expats to the city are entitled to apply for a mortgage in Dubai for both residential and buy-to-let intentions, but the terms and conditions of which you can apply vary between both types of purchase.
+Expats are entitled to apply for both residential and buy-to-let mortgages in Dubai, but the applicable terms and conditions vary between both types of purchase.

-In years gone by, foreigners migrating to Dubai and other Middle Eastern countries refused to purchase property due to the uncertainty within the countries and because they were not able to apply for home loans.
+Previously, foreigners migrating to Middle Eastern countries refused to purchase property due to the uncertainty of the countries and the inability to apply for home loans.

-In a 2002 bid to increase international investment and fire Dubai into the spotlight, a Freehold Decree was issued by Dubai’s crown prince, allowing foreign nationals to lease, rent, buy and sell leasehold and freehold property in Dubai.
-Henceforth, Dubai has become a hotspot for expatriates looking to invest in a lifestyle of grandeur and culture, the Dubai property market offers this.
+In a 2002 bid to increase international investment and thurst Dubai into the spotlight, a Freehold Decree was issued by Dubai’s crown prince, which allowed foreign nationals to lease, rent, buy and sell leasehold and freehold property.
+Henceforth, Dubai has become a hotspot for expatriates looking to invest in a lifestyle of grandeur and culture; the Dubai property market offers this.

-Dubai City was found to be the most affordable neighbourhood to purchase property in Dubai, with one-bed apartments averaging at AED 475,000, which converts roughly to £100,700.
-In complete contrast to this, Palm Jumeirah has the most expensive property for sale in Dubai, with the average cost of a one bedroom apartment costing an average of AED 2.4 million, the equivalent of £509,000.
+Dubai City was found to be the most affordable neighbourhood to purchase property in the Emirate, with one-bed apartments averaging at AED 475,000, which converts roughly to £100,700.
+In stark contrast, Palm Jumeirah has the most expensive property for sale in Dubai, with the average cost of a one-bedroom apartment costing an average of AED 2.4 million, the equivalent of £509,000.

-However, much to the delight of demented renters or expats longing to make the leap, there is no better time to invest in Dubai properties than now.
-Dubai property prices appear to be on a steady decline and they are now approximately 20% cheaper than the asking prices just 18 months ago.
+Much to the delight of demented renters or expats longing to make the leap, there is no better time to invest in Dubai properties than now.
+Dubai property prices appear to be on a steady decline, and they were now approximately 20% cheaper than the asking prices just 18 months ago.

 DUBAI MORTGAGES YOU CAN APPLY FOR AS AN EXPAT